A Tradition of Service, Focused On Achieving Positive Results

 Pursuing The Best Interests Of The Child

 The court applies a “best interests of the child” standard when considering the request of the parent with whom the child lives to move the child’s residence to another state.
-The primary factors the court will consider in determining the child’s best interests include:
+The primary factors the court will consider in determining the child’s best interests include the following considerations, as provided by Minnesota Statute Section 518.175, subdivision 3:

 A parent who is seeking to move out of state with a child should seek the other parent’s written approval of the move in advance.
 The nonmoving party may either oppose the move or approve it conditioned on a change in the parenting time schedule.
 The parties should review the divorce decree to see whether it addresses relocations or requires the divorced parents to engage in mediation or any other form of alternative dispute resolution in advance of the move.
 If consent cannot be obtained, the parties can, through their attorneys, present their evidence and arguments to a judge.
 As courts routinely have delays, a party seeking to move should seek consent, engage in mediation if required and present a motion to a judge as soon as possible after knowing of the anticipated move to avoid undue stress and disruption.